 You can record sets during a strength training activity.
-A set is multiple repetitions (reps) of a single move.

-- 1 From the watch face, press \bigcirc

-- 2 Select Activities > Gym > Strength.

-- 3 Select a workout.

-- 4 Press to view a list of workout steps (optional).

-TIP: While viewing workout steps, you can press O and then press O to view an animation of the selected exercise, if available.

-- 5 When you have finished viewing the workout steps, press , and select Do Workout.

-- 6 Press , and select Start Workout.

-- 7 Start your first set.
+A set is multiple repetitions (reps) of a single move 1 From the watch face, press .
+2 Select Activities > Gym > Strength.
+3 Select a workout.
+4 Press to view a list of workout steps (optional).
+TIP: While viewing workout steps, you can press and then press to view an animation of the selected exercise, if available.
+5 When you have finished viewing the workout steps, press , and select Do Workout .
+6 Press , and select Start Workout.
+7 Start your first set.
 The watch counts your reps.
 Your rep count appears when you complete at least four reps.
 TIP: The watch can only count reps of a single move for each set.
-When you want to change moves, you should finish the set and start a new one.

-8 Press of to finish the set and move to the next exercise, if available.
+When you want to change moves, yo should finish the set and start a new one.
+8 Press to finish the set and move to the next exercise, if available.
 The watch displays the total reps for the set.

-- 9 If necessary, press or or to edit the number of reps.
-TIP: You can also add the weight used for the set. - 10 If necessary, press , when you are done resting to start your next set. - 11 Repeat for each strength training set until your activity is complete. - 12 After your last set, press , and select Stop Workout. - 13 Select Save.
+9 If necessary, press or to edit the number of reps.
+TIP: You can also add the weight used for the set.
+10 If necessary, press when you are done resting to start your next set.
+11 Repeat for each strength training set until your activity is complete.
+12 After your last set, press , and select Stop Workout.
+13 Select Save.

-Recording a HIIT Activity

-You can use specialized timers to record a high-intensity interval training (HIIT) activity.

-- 1 From the watch face, press 🕖 - 2 Select Activities > Gym > HIIT. - 3 Select an option: - Select Free to record an open, unstructured HIIT activity. - Select HIIT Timers > AMRAP to record as many rounds as possible during a set time period. - Select HIIT Timers > EMOM to record a set number of moves every minute on the minute. - Select HIIT Timers > Tabata to alternate between 20-second intervals of maximum effort with 10 seconds of rest. - Select HIIT Timers > Custom to set your move time, rest time, number of moves, and number of rounds. - Select Workouts to follow a saved workout. - 4 If necessary, follow the on-screen instructions. - 5 Press () to start your first round.
+Re ecording a HIIT Activity Yo u can use specialized timers to record a high-intensity interval training (HIIT) activity.
+1 From the watch face, press .
+2 Select Activities > Gym > HIIT.
+3 Select an option: Select Free to record an open, unstructured HIIT activity.
+Select HIIT Timers > AMRAP to record as many rounds as possible during a set time period. • Select HIIT Timers > EMOM to record a set number of moves every minute on the minute.
+Select HIIT Timers > Tabata to alternate between 20-second intervals of maximum effort with 10 seconds of rest. • Select HIIT Timers > Custom to set your move time, rest time, number of moves, and number of rounds.
+Select Workouts to follow a saved workout.
+4 If necessary, follow the on-screen instructions.
+5 Press to start your first round.
 The watch displays a countdown timer and your current heart rate.

-- 6 If necessary, press 🔾 to manually move to the next round or rest. - 7 After you finish the activity, press \bigcirc to stop the activity timer. - 8 Select Save.

-Recording an Indoor Climbing Activity

-You can record routes during an indoor climbing activity.
+If necessary, press to manually move to the next round or rest.
+7 After you finish the activity, press to stop the activity timer.
+8 Select Save.
+Re ecording an Indoor Climbing Activity Yo u can record routes during an indoor climbing activity.
 A route is a climbing path along an indoor rock wall.

-- 1 From the watch face, press \bigcirc .

-- 2 Select Activities > Gym > Climb Indoor.

-- 3 Select ✓ to record route statistics.

-- Select a grading system.
+1 From the watch face, press .
+Select Activities > Gym > Climb Indoor.
+3 Select ✓ to record route statistics.
+4 Select a grading system.
 NOTE: The next time you start an indoor climbing activity, the device uses this grading system.
-You can hold

-• , select the activity settings, and select Grading System to change the system.

-- 5 Select the difficulty level for the route.

-- 6 Press .

-- 7 Start your first route.
+You can hold • , select the activity settings, and select Grading System to change the system.
+5 Select the difficulty level for the route.
+6 Press .
+7 Start your first route.
 NOTE: When the route timer is running, the device automatically locks the buttons to prevent accidental button presses.
 You can hold any button to unlock the watch.

-When you finish the route, descend to the ground.

-The rest timer starts automatically when you are on the ground.

-NOTE: If necessary, you can press 🔾 to finish the route.
+C When you finish the route, descend to the ground.
+8 The rest timer starts automatically when you are on the ground.
+NOTE: If necessary, you can press ot finish the route.

-- 9 Select an option: - To save a successful route, select Completed. - To save an unsuccessful route, select Attempted. - To delete the route, select Discard.
+• To save an unsuccessful route, select Attempted. • To delete the route, select Discard.
 10 Enter the number of falls for the route.